 I can compare how and why a range of beliefs expression and actions communicate different meaning to individuals within communities.
 Identify and describe similarities and differences between and within communities.
-I can show and express insights into the challenges of individual commitment. belonging and faith.
+I can show and express insights into the challenges of individual commitment, belonging and faith.
 Raise questions on guidance and leadership in their own and others' lives.

-some religious and worldviews studied, using specific religious vocabulary about how celebrations and key moments in life are marked by different communities.
+specific religious vocabulary about how celebrations and key moments in life are marked by different communities.

 I can compare how and why a range of beliefs expression and actions communicate different meaning to individuals within communities.
 Identify and describe similarities and differences between and within communities.
-I can show and express insights into the challenges of individual commitment. belonging and faith.
-Raise questions on guidance and leadership in their own and others' lives reflection Ultimate questions;(Symbols and actions)

-Belonging to a community, individual commitment and religious leadership Communicating beyond prayer and sacred spaces Exploring themes in The Easter story.
+I can show and express insights into the challenges of individual commitment, belonging and faith.
+Raise questions on guidance and leadership in their own and others' lives commitment and religious leadership Communicating beyond prayer and sacred spaces Exploring themes in The Easter story.

 I can show and express insights into the challenges of individual commitment, belonging and faith.
 Raise questions on guidance and leadership in their own and others' lives.

 I can demonstrate through enquiry and experience, worshippers' connection to prayer, faith and sacred spaces.